dcangulo/davidangulo.xyz/_posts/2022-12-27-attach-base64-file-on-activestorage-rails.md

 ## Step 5: DRY code.

-Instead of copy-pasting the codes above everytime, we can DRY our code a bit.
+Instead of copy-pasting the codes above every time, we can DRY our code a bit.

-In your `app/models/concerns/attachable.rb`, paste the following. (create if does not exists)
+In your `app/models/concerns/attachable.rb`, paste the following. (create if it does not exist)

 ```ruby
 module Attachable